MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 Install  **Microsoft.Linux.Log.Monitoring**  management pack to enable Linux log file monitoring.

 > [!NOTE]
-> If you've the OMS agent configured and you try to uninstall UNIX and LINUX agent from the console, then OMS component won't be uninstalled from the agent.
+> If you have the OMS agent configured and you try to uninstall UNIX and LINUX agent from the console, then OMS component won't be uninstalled from the agent.

 ## Configure Linux log file monitoring